After-Shock/Cloudbox-wiki/Plex-Autoscan.md

     ```
 1. Copy the link you find here (which will look like `http://0.0.0.0:3468/PLEXAUTOSCANAPI`).

-1. Replace "0.0.0.0" with "_yourserveripaddress_", so that it now looks like `http://yourserveripaddress:3468/PLEXAUTOSCANAPI`.
+1. Replace "0.0.0.0" with "yourserveripaddress", so that it now looks like `http://yourserveripaddress:3468/PLEXAUTOSCANAPI`.

 1. This URL will be used later by [[Sonarr|Sonarr#7-plex-autoscan]]/[[Radarr|Radarr#7-plex-autoscan]].